 The Coastal Bend region's top 10 in-demand occupations from 2022 to 2032 reflect significant growth across industries, highlighting both skilled and service-oriented roles.
+The job growth and wage increase were key factors in the criteria used in determining the in-demand list.
 Construction Laborers led with an anticipated increase of 828 jobs (24.2% growth), creating 83 new positions annually alongside 408 total annual openings, driven by infrastructure projects and offering a median hourly wage of \$17.34.
 Similarly, General and Operations Managers are expected to grow by 729 jobs (10.4% growth), with 73 new positions and 651 total openings, emphasizing the demand for strategic leadership across industries, with a median wage of \$38.82.

 Service-oriented roles, including Restaurant Cooks and Fast Food and Counter Workers, highlight the hospitality sector's expansion.
 Restaurant Cooks will see a 26.4% growth (624 new jobs), resulting in 463 annual openings, while Fast Food and Counter Workers will add the most annual openings (1,710), despite modest growth of 6.9%.
-Retail and logistics roles also show significant opportunities, with Stockers and Order Fillers adding 540 jobs (14.3% growth) and 701 annual openings, while Retail Salespersons and Cashiers provide 877 and 1,217 annual openings, respectively, showcasing retail's critical contribution to the economy.
+Retail and logistics roles also show significant opportunities, with Stockers and

+Order Fillers adding 540 jobs (14.3% growth) and 701 annual openings, while Retail Salespersons and Cashiers provide 877 and 1,217 annual openings, respectively, showcasing retail's critical contribution to the economy.
 Heavy and Tractor-Trailer Truck Drivers, with 447 new positions (12.8% growth), will see 430 annual openings, emphasizing transportation's importance, offering a median wage of \$22.81.
 Supervisory roles, such as First-Line Supervisors of Food Preparation and Serving Workers, are projected to grow by 263 jobs (10.6%), creating 407 total annual openings.